 The contour buffer strip is simulated based on the width of the buffer and main field crop and management practices, and the type of the crop planted and management on the buffer strips.
 The number of strips and area are calculated according to the total field area and the widths of buffer and main field, which are inputs to the model.
 The surface and subsurface flow are routed from one strip to another until it reaches the edge of the field.
 Also, the grassed-buffer strip Manning's n, channel c (RCHC) and Channel Manning's n are all adjusted to reduce channel erosion in the vegetation strips under this practice.
+Note: for each subarea found in NTT each contour buffer strip will adjust Manning's n, channel c (RCHC) and Channel Manning's n, to the same values as the previous subarea.
 The area of upland field is adjusted by subtracting the total area of the CBS (permanently vegetated) portion of the field.
 The modified upland field area is used to adjust the final crop yield.

-3.2.5 Stream Fencing (Livestock Access Control) (SF)
+3.2.6 Stream Fencing (Livestock Access Control) (SF)